elisagomezcambronero/Your_Music_Your_World/README.md

 ## Data Extraction
 ---
-For this proyect the following APIs were use in order to extract relevant information for the analysis:
+For this project, the following APIs were used to extract relevant information for the analysis:

 - Spotify: **"Songs You Like"**
-This dataset includes information about liked songs using [Spotify API](https://developer.spotify.com/)
+This dataset includes information about your liked songs using [Spotify API](https://developer.spotify.com/)

 - Ticketmaster: **"df_events"**
 This dataset includes information about ticketmaster events related to your Spotify liked artists using [Ticketmaster API](https://developer.ticketmaster.com/products-and-docs/apis/discovery-api/v2/#anchor_find)